Best podcasts of 2020: 18 to binge right now

 Slow Burn

 Do people living through insane times realize just how insane that time is?
 That's the vague theme of Slow Burn, a podcast from Slate.
-The first season looks at the presidency of Richard Nixon and the reaction of politicians, the media and the public to Watergate.
-Subsequent seasons look at President Bill Clinton's impeachment, and slain rappers Biggie Smalls and Tupac.
+The first season looks at the presidency of Richard Nixon and the reaction of politicians, the media and the public to the Watergate scandal.
+Subsequent seasons look at President Bill Clinton's impeachment and slain rappers Biggie Smalls and Tupac.
 This year's season focuses on KKK leader David Duke and his rise to prominence.

 Listen on Spotify or Apple Podcasts.